yunustechin/yunustechin/README.md

 ### About Me

-I'm a Computer Engineering student at Marmara University, passionate about backend development and DevOps.
-I actively build scalable backend solutions and continuously improve my DevOps skills through hands-on projects involving Docker, Kubernetes, AWS, and Terraform.

-I implement and maintain CI/CD pipelines, leverage Git and GitHub for efficient version control, and ensure code quality by applying thorough unit testing and API testing.
-I’m comfortable working with both SQL and NoSQL databases, always aiming to deliver reliable and maintainable software.
+Computer Engineering student at Marmara University with a strong focus on backend development and DevOps.
+Skilled in designing scalable, event-driven architectures using message queues, containers, and orchestration tools.
+Experienced in managing cloud infrastructure through Infrastructure as Code (IaC), automating CI/CD pipelines, conducting thorough testing, and ensuring system stability via observability and monitoring practices.

 ---